 Shih Tzu are called “chrysanthemum-faced dogs” because the hair on their faces grows in every direction.
-Shih Tzu owners who keep their dogs clipped short know all too well that not much time goes by before a Shih Tzu’s hair grows up from her snout and in front of her eyes.
+Shih Tzu owners who keep their dogs clipped short know all too well that not much time goes by before a Shih Tzu’s hair grows up from their snout and in front of their eyes.

 After Shih Tzu were imported to England from China, the English exported them to other countries in Europe.
 American soldiers stationed in European countries took Shih Tzu back to the United States with them in the late 1940s and 1950s.

 8. Many Celebrities Have Owned Shih Tzu